Valid uncertainty quantification about the model in a linear regression setting: IMs for regression

-Since $\S$ is a random set, so is $\Theta_y(\S)$.
-Probabilities associated with this random set are then used to summarize uncertainty about the unknown parameter.
-Assume $\S$ is such that $\Theta_y(\S) \neq \varnothing$ with $\prob_\S$-probability~1 for all $y$.
-Then, for a given assertion/hypothesis $A$ about the unknown parameter $\theta$, we calculate the belief function
+Since $\S$ is a random set, so is $\Theta_y(\S)$, and probabilities associated with this random set are used to summarize uncertainty about the unknown parameter.
+If $\S$ is such that $\Theta_y(\S) \neq \varnothing$ with $\prob_\S$-probability~1 for all $y$---this is the only case we need to consider here, but see \citet{leafliu2012}---then, for a given assertion/hypothesis $A$ about the unknown parameter $\theta$, we calculate the belief function

 the $\prob_\S$-probability that $\Theta_y(\S)$ completely agrees with the assertion $A$.
-If $\Theta_y(\S)=\varnothing$ with positive $\prob_\S$-probability, then an adjustment to the formula \eqref{eq:belief} is needed \citep{leafliu2012}; we will not need such adjustments here.
 The other important quantity is the plausibility function